icegulch/ramble/src/pages/home.md

 The race places an emphasis on self-sufficiency in the mountains: there are no aid stations and, due to the time of year, there is a [mandatory gear list](/important-info/).

-This year's event took place on Saturday, October 26 at 10am.
+This year's event took place on Saturday, October 26.
 Results are [posted](/results/)!

 Mark your calendars!!
 The 2025 installment will take place on Saturday, October 25.